Checks if the application has execute permissions for the given path.

 The path of the directory to create.

-if the directory was created, false
+true if the directory was created, false otherwise.

 Creates a new FileSystemInstance for a given path.
 This instance can then be used to perform operations on that specific file or directory.